ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

 We might want to connect to our own premises so we'll use Direct Connect or VPN.
 Maybe a direct connect gateway.
 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
-So we build our routes a left hand side here
+So we build our routes on the left hand side.

-again

-transit gateway which was a service that

-was launched in about November 2018 and

-transit gateway allows you to connect to

-many VPC so up to 5,000 V pcs can

-communicate to each other over a transit

-gateway and we can also use VPN from an
+Transit gateway is a service that was launched in about November 2018.
+Transit gateway allows you to connect to many VPCs.
+Up to 5,000 Vpcs can communicate to each other over a transit gateway.
+We can also use VPN from an

 on-premises to a transit gateway